-As a Yoga Health Coach, I am now connected with hundreds of other women across the country who remind me of my worth by showing up for themselves, by inviting me to write a blog or host a podcast, by challenging me not to play small -- to show up unafraid of who I am and what I have to offer.
+In the past several years, I connected with hundreds of other women across the country who remind me of my worth by showing up for themselves, by inviting me to write a blog or host a podcast, by challenging me not to play small -- to show up unafraid of who I am and what I have to offer.
 This compassionate accountability is essential for my growth, and is embedded in the fabric of my work.

 As a community, we:

 Connect with joy, not taking ourselves too seriously all of the time

 Are self-love motivated, yearning to thrive and see each other thrive

 Show up, aware of how we’d like to grow and what we have to offer

 Trustingly accept the individual identities (of race, ability, gender, sexual orientation, wealth, religion, education, etc.) and histories of others

 This journey of being at home in yourself.
 No two of us have an identical story, yet we all can empathize with the fear that has kept us from believing in our dreams, sharing our voice, and prioritizing self-care in a way that is truly self-loving.